mainsail-crew/MainsailOS/site/docs/configuration/advanced-stepper-configuration.md

 #[include config/printers/v-core-3/tmc2209-stealth.cfg]
 ```

-You can comment out the section entirely to use your own combination of steppers and drivers.
+You can comment out this whole section (except for steppers.cfg) to use your own combination of steppers and drivers.
 For example, let's say we're using an Octopus Pro with 50V 5160's powering the LDO-42STH48-2504AC on X and Y, and 2209's for the Z's.
 We could do the following in our user overrides section after commenting out the entire stepper motors, drivers and speed limits section:

 ```properties
 #############################################################################################################